Valkyrie Profile: Covenant of the Plume: Synopsis

 Covenant of the Plume takes place in an unnamed world inspired by Norse mythology; the worlds include Asgard, home of the Æsir and Vanir, Midgard, the realm of humans, and Niflheim, the realm of the dead.
 The storyline is set before the events of Valkyrie Profile, while following off from the events of Valkyrie Profile 2: Silmerias original timeline.
-In the game's backstory, a soldier called Thyodor is killed in battle and taken by the Valkyrie Lenneth as an einherjar, soldiers of the Æsir in the war against the Vanir, leaving only a feather in her wake.
+In the game's backstory, a soldier called Thyodor is killed in battle and taken by the Valkyrie Lenneth as an einherjar, a soldier of the Æsir in the war against the Vanir, leaving only a feather in her wake.
 Thyodor's death leaves his family in poverty; his wife Margot goes insane, his daughter Elsie starves to death, and his son Wylfred swears vengeance against Lenneth.
 Years later, Wylfred becomes a mercenary as his land is engulfed in conflict due to the king's failing health, hoping this is the ideal opportunity to meet and kill Lenneth; he still keeps Lenneth's feather as a reminder of his mission.
 His friend Ancel accompanies him and tries to dissuade Wylfred from his path.

 During a mission, Wylfred is attacked by monsters and mortally wounded.
-He saved by Niflheim's queen Hel who grants him Lenneth's feather imbued with dark power, dubbing it the Destiny Plume.
+He is saved by Niflheim's queen Hel who grants him Lenneth's feather imbued with dark power, dubbing it the Destiny Plume.
 In exchange for bathing it in conflict and sin, it will award him the strength to destroy Lenneth.
-Using the Plume, Wylfred increases Ancel's strength to defeat the monsters; however, the Plume's power kills Ancel immediately after the battle.
+Using the Plume, Wylfred increases Ancel's strength to defeat the monsters, but the Plume's power kills Ancel immediately after the battle.
 He is taken to safety by Ailyth, a liaison between him and Hel.

-The player's choices influence the stories narrative; these choices include an initial selection of alliance during a rebellion against the local government and whether Wylfred chooses to use the Plume.
+The player's choices influence the story's narrative; these choices include an initial selection of alliance during a rebellion against the local government and whether Wylfred chooses to use the Plume.
 Following the king's death, his sons Langrey and Kristoff both claim the throne, leading to civil war.
-Wylfred's alliances and uses of the Plume influence the stories ending.
+Wylfred's alliances and uses of the Plume influence the story's ending.
 If the player uses the Plume at any time following Ancel's death, it transforms into a weapon capable of felling Lenneth.
 Wylfred's actions attract Lenneth, and those sacrificed to it come to her aid in the final battle as einherjar.